Phyllis Christian

 Phyllis M. Christian (born 1956) is a Ghanaian lawyer and consultant who has been called "one of the most influential women in Ghana".
 A lawyer by training (the fourth generation of her family to enter the legal profession), she is also the founder, chief executive officer and managing consultant of ShawbellConsulting, based in Accra.
-Her grandfather George Alfred Grant, popularly known as Paa Grant, was one of the founding fathers of Ghana.
+Her maternal grandfather George Alfred Grant, popularly known as Paa Grant, was one of the founding fathers of Ghana.

 Background

 Education and early career

-Phyllis Maria Christian was born in Ghana, the elder daughter of high-court lawyer Howard J. Christian and his wife Sarah (née Grant, whose father Paa Grant was the founding president of the United Gold Coast Convention, which fought for Ghanaian independence), and the fourth of her parents' five children.
+Phyllis Maria Christian was born in Ghana, the elder daughter of high court lawyer Howard J. Christian and his wife Sarah (née Grant, whose father Paa Grant was the founding president of the United Gold Coast Convention, which fought for Ghanaian independence), and the fourth of her parents' five children.
 Her father was the son of Dominica-born barrister George James Christian (1869–1940).
-She was educated at Holy Child School in Cape Coast (1967–74), and from 1974 to 1977 at the University of Ghana, Legon, where she earned a B.A. in Philosophy and Literature, before going on to study and qualify as a lawyer at Ghana School of Law (1978–81).
+She was educated at Holy Child School in Cape Coast (1967–74), and from 1974 to 1977 at the University of Ghana, Legon.
+She received a degree in English Literature and Philosophy, and went on to postgraduate studies in law at the University of Ghana (1979) and a postgraduate degree in International Law & Business from the City University of London (1981), obtaining professional qualification from the Ghana School of Law in 1981.

-She was then employed providing legal and other professional services in local and international corporations, and in 1983 went to the US, where she lived for a while in Boston.
-On returning to Ghana, she worked as a senior manager at Price Waterhouse (December 1989–June 1999) and Executive Director at Ernst & Young (July 1999–April 2002).

 ShawbellConsulting

-In June 2002 Christian founded ShawbellConsulting, an Accra-based company providing legal and management consultancy services.
+In June 2002, Christian founded ShawbellConsulting, an Accra-based company providing legal and management consultancy services.
 In her role as chief executive officer, Christian (whose specialist practice areas are Corporate and Energy) has led the company to win a number of awards, being adjudged best law consulting firm of the year at the Offshore Ghana Oil and Gas Awards in 2014–15, among other accolades.